Hoop houses & low tunnels

 - Winter Gardening – those of your following by site for awhile know I’m a HUGE fan of winter gardening.
 Every year I experiment and push our zone 5 Canadian mountain climate further by using season extenders for more harvests.
 Below is a mid-Dec harvest of ‘January King’ cabbage, ‘Lacinato’ kale and ‘Giant red’ mustard greens.
 Learn more about how to plant your fall and winter garden.

-- Bug Protection– Using light-weight row cover tunnels over your brassicas (cabbage, kale, broccoli, cauliflower etc) will stop the cabbage moth from laying eggs that create those pesky caterpillar worms that devastates your crops if you’re not vigilant!
+- Bug Protection– Using light-weight row cover tunnels over your brassicas (cabbage, kale, broccoli, cauliflower etc) will stop the cabbage moth from laying eggs that create those pesky caterpillar worms that devastate your crops if you’re not vigilant!
 Many crops can be protected from bad bugs and then later on removed once the risk of infection is gone.